zachleigh/pronounce-php/README.md

 +----------+---------------------+----------+------------+
 ```

-Set desired table fields with the --fields option
+Set desired table fields with the --fields option.
+Fields will be displayed in the order given.

 ```
 ./pronouncephp lookup blue,red,green --fields=word,ipa